HOSTED-POWER/docs-turbostack-app/Miscellaneous/supervisord.md

 # Supervisord
 Supervisor(d) is a process control system that allows you to run, monitor, and manage long-running programs on your server.
 It starts configured processes, keeps them running, restarts them if they fail, and provides command-line tools for checking status, stopping, starting, and restarting services.
 It is commonly used to manage application workers, background jobs, and other supporting processes in a simple and consistent way.

-## Enabling it via the TurboStack GUI
+## Enabling it via the TurboStack Platform
-You can enable this setting by going to your server in the TurboStack GUI, then going to `Advanced` > `Operating System`.
+You can enable this setting by going to your server in the TurboStack Platform, then going to `Advanced` > `Operating System`.
 Here you'll find the `Supervisord Support` slider.

 After enabling this setting, publish the config to start the installation.